aws/aws-app-mesh-examples/examples/interactive-demo/README.md

 $ make appmeshdemo
 ```

-After a few minutes the demo front-end should switch from all red to around 50% green and 50% blue.
+After a few minutes the demo front-end should switch from all red to around 80% orange and 20% blue.

 ![demo screenshot2](img/screenshot2.png)